Paper Outline Assignment

 - Introduction

-- A number of points (early points should state what the law is)
+- A number of points (with the early points should state what the law is)

 - Conclusion

-- An outline is an outline, not a draft, nor a lengthy compilation of notes nor copied text from elsewhere
+- An outline is an outline, like a skeleton.
+It is not a draft, nor a lengthy compilation of notes, nor text copied from elsewhere

 - As always, put in effort and the learning is in the process.